oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

   - (Recommended) Do `git commit` and `git push` from the guest.
 This is actually not as onerous as it may sound: All directories are mapped into the Vagrant VM, including `.git`, so configurations (such as your username and e-mail) will carry over as well.
   - Try to build Oppia natively on Windows (this is difficult, and is neither recommended nor supported).
   - Note that doing a `git push` using SSH will not work, since the guest machine cannot see your host's private key.
 If you want to use SSH, you can add the Vagrant VM's public key to your account, but *this is NOT RECOMMENDED*!
 Vagrant uses the same SSH key for all machines, so anyone could write to any of your repos.
--  If Vagrant prints an error involving "\r not found", then, in Git Bash, run `find . -name "*" -type f -exec dos2unix {} \;`.
+-  If Vagrant prints an error involving "\r not found", then, in Git Bash, run `find . -name "*" -type f -exec dos2unix {} \;`, which runs dos2unix on all files in the directory and changes their line endings.
 After that, exit the Vagrant environment, run `vagrant box reload`, and try again.

 ### If the above doesn't work...